 THC makes the user clumsier in every aspect, with walking and talking correctly becoming just as arduous.
 Studies also found that marijuana users were unaware of their clumsiness and errors made whilst under the influence.
 They also had a worse memory.

-Marijuana has been shown to have several positive effects on the brain.
+Marijuana originates from southern and central Asia, and it has been shown to have several positive effects on the brain.
 These benefits include:

 - Eliminating nightmares — THC can affect sleep cycles and disrupt REM sleep.

 - Slowing the progression of Alzheimer’s — THC has been shown to slow the formation of amyloid plaques.

 - Easing Anxiety – Marijuana has been known to cool nerves and anxiety within those who take it.
 However, this has to be a small dose, anything more can make anxiety worse.

 - Easing Post-traumatic stress – Similarly to anxiety, PTSD can be mitigated with the right amount of marijuana.